-4.1.5.
+4.1.3.
 TRAVEL ADVANCES FOR RESEARCH-RELATED TRAVEL

-Travel advances are available as a convenience for personnel in the performance of their professional responsibilities.
-It is suggested that credit cards and the campus American Express Travel service be used to minimize requests when feasible.
-Because of the large amount of funds required for travel advances, the following procedures must be observed.
+Travel Advances for Research-Related Travel - Limited travel advances are available to support personnel in the performance of their professional responsibilities.
+It is suggested that credit cards and the Travel Inc. service be used to minimize requests when feasible.
+Because of the large amount of funds required for travel advances, the following procedures must be observed:

-- A. Requests for travel advances are made on the "Request for Travel Advance Form" (see Appendix 4.1.5.1. in the Appendices).
-The request form must be approved prior to preparation and release of travel advance checks by GTRC. - B. Requests for travel advances should be submitted to GTRC at least three days before departure.
-Please avoid special "last minute" requests. - C. Travel advance checks will be ready after ten o'clock (10:00 a.m.) on the last working day before departure and may be picked up in the GTRC office. - D. Repayment of travel advance funds must be made in full upon reimbursement of travel expenses and no later than fifteen working days after the researcher's return to the campus.
-Repayment may be made in cash or by personal check payable to Georgia Tech Research Corporation.
-You may also refund a travel advance directly from your Georgia Tech travel expense check.
-You can do this by indicating the amount of your travel advance on the travel expense form (at the bottom titled "LESS TRAVEL ADVANCE").
-If the amount of the advance is greater than the amount reimbursed, GT will refund the total reimbursement to GTRC and the traveler must remit the additional amount to GTRC.
-If the travel payment is greater than the advance, GT will reimburse GTRC the travel advance portion and a check for the remaining balance will be sent to the traveler.
+- A. Requests for travel advances are made on the "Request for Travel Advance Form", which may be found at the GTRC website (www.gtrc.gatech.edu).
+The request form must be approved prior to preparation and release of travel advance checks by GTRC. - B. Requests for travel advances should be submitted to GTRC at least 3 days before departure.
+Please avoid special "last minute" requests. - C. Travel advance checks may be picked up at the GTRC office after 10:00 am on the last working day before departure.
+A check may be picked up sooner if prior arrangements have been made with GTRC.
+Travel advance checks will be considered null and void if not picked up before departure.

+D. Repayment of travel advance funds must be made in full no later than fifteen working days after the traveler's return to campus or upon reimbursement of travel expenses - which ever comes first.
+Repayment may be made in cash or personal check payable to Georgia Tech Research Corporation.

+Reimbursement will be made to the traveler for the full amount of the travel expense submitted on the TES.
+The traveler is responsible for repaying the travel advance, in-full, to GTRC.

-- E. Only one travel advance may be outstanding from any individual at any time unless there is a sound, mitigating circumstance (for example, trips spaced less than fifteen working days apart). - F. Each month, each School/Laboratory Director will be given a list of accounts that are significantly past due.
-If these accounts are not cleared within ten working days, no advances will be issued to personnel of that School/Laboratory until the delinquent account is cleared.
-The individual involved will be issued no further advances for the next twelve months.
-Under special circumstances, such as delayed return, it is the responsibility of the School/Laboratory Director and/or staff member to inform GTRC in writing to request an extension.
-Such request must be made in writing to GTRC no later than fifteen days after the originally planned return to campus.
+- E. Only one travel advance may be outstanding from any individual at any time unless there is a sound, mitigating circumstance (for example, trips spaces less than 15 working days apart). - F. Each month, GTRC will provide each School/Laboratory Director with a list of accounts that are significantly past due.
+If these accounts are not cleared within 10 working days, no advances will be issued to personnel of that School/Laboratory until the delinquent account is cleared.
+The individual involved will be issued no further advances for the next 12 months.

-Source: Georgia Tech Research Corporation Date: 8/02
+Source: Georgia Tech Research Corporation Date: 7/03

 4.2.
-INDIRECT COSTS, PROPRIETARY CONSTRAINTS, CLASSIFIED PROGRAMS, AND MATCHING FUNDS
+FACILITIES AND ADMINISTRATIVE (INDIRECT) AND MATCHING FUNDS

-At Georgia Tech in Resident Instruction (the Colleges and Centers), each sponsored program conducted is required to be budgeted to permit the Institute to charge indirect costs on modified total direct costs (MTDC).
+At Georgia Tech in Resident Instruction (Colleges and Centers) UNITS, each sponsored program conducted is required to be budgeted to permit the Institute to collect indirect costs on modified total direct costs (MTDC) base.

 MTDC includes most direct costs (such as salaries, materials and supplies, travel, fringe benefits, charges of cost centers, and the first \$25,000 of each subcontract).
-This method of cost recovery has been mandated by the Office of Management and Budget (OMB) under Circular A-21, Revised, governing cost principles for educational institutions.
-In the Georgia Tech Research Institute (GTRI), sponsored program costs are recovered under commercial cost principles (Federal Acquisition Regulation Part 31.2), and indirect costs are charged as lab overhead on the director labor base and General & Administrative indirect (G&A) on most other direct costs.
+This method of indirect cost recovery has been mandated by the Office of Management and Budget (OMB) under Circular A-21, Revised, the governing cost principles for educational institutions.
+In the Georgia Tech Research Institute (GTRI), sponsored program costs are managed under commercial cost principles (Federal Acquisition Regulation Part 31.2), and indirect costs are collected as lab overhead, engineering overhead, other direct cost overhead, and general & administrative (G&A).

-Every sponsored program that includes salaries and wages will also include a charge for fringe benefits.
-This is a rate to recover Georgia Tech's cost of the employees' benefits program (i.e., retirement, insurance, etc.).
-It is an annual rate approved by the Office of Naval Research (ONR) after an advisory audit by the Defense Contract Audit Agency (DCAA) of the actual cost of the program.
+Every sponsored program that includes salaries and wages for faculty and staff will also include a charge for fringe benefits.
+This is a rate to recover Georgia Tech's cost of the employees' benefits program (i.e., retirement, insurance, FICA, etc.).
+It is a rate approved annually by the Office of Naval Research (ONR) after an advisory audit by the Defense Contract Audit Agency (DCAA) of the actual cost of the program.
 There are different rates for full-time and part-time employees.
 Students do not participate in the benefits program.